-When I was a teenager, I rebelled against the mobile phone.
+When I was a teenager, at around 2003, I rebelled against the mobile phone.
 I don’t know what it was about it but I just didn’t want one.
 Without really thinking too much about it then, I believe I foresaw a future of increasing social connections and as a result, imagined each connection becoming weaker.
 It may have been a bit of that, but it was definitely a bit of relunctance to being able to be contacted 24/7.
 I liked the ritual-esque process of having to ask my parents to use the house phone, making sure no one was online, and then calling a friend’s house phone.
 We would have a conversation worthy of the time and the next one would take place at least a day later.

 It was a similar story when Facebook was released to the world.
 Again I refused to join.
-Again I foresaw a world of an ever increasing number of weakening relationships.
+I foresaw a world of an ever increasing number of weakening relationships.
 For over a year I point blank ignored Facebook, whilst all my friends raved about it and media around the world predicted its importance.
 This time I was forced to comply, not by my own failing willpower, but by the university I was attending.
 They told us we had to use Facebook as our main communication for the design group project.

 So again I yeilded.

 Then began 8 years of observation and psycho-analysis on the effects of digital social tools.
 In that time I saw myself fall ill of the phenomenon FOMO: the Fear of Missing Out.
 I saw my good friends disappear into the background, kept afloat in my mind by simple meaningless chats that mostly consisted of: